CosmWasm/cosmwasm/SEMANTICS.md

 first verifies all signatures and deducts the gas fees.
 It sets the "Gas Meter" to limit the execution to the amount of gas paid for by the fees.
 Then it makes an isolated context to run the transaction.
-This allows the code to read the current state of the chain (after the last transaction finished), but it only writes to a cache, which may be committed or rolled back on error.
+This allows the code to read the current state of the chain (after the last transaction is finished), but it only writes to a cache, which may be committed or rolled back on error.

 A transaction may consist of multiple messages and each one is executed in turn